 - Chemical-resistant headgear for overhead exposure

-- Chemical-resistant apron when cleaning equipment, mixing or loading
+- Chemical-resistant apron when cleaning equipment, mixing, or loading

-- For exposures in enclosed areas, a respirator with either an organic vapor-removing cartridge with a pre-filter approved for pesticides (NIOSH approval number prefix TC 23C) or a canister approved for pesticides (NIOSH approval number prefix TC14G) or a NIOSH approved respirator with an organic vapor (OV) cartridge or canister with any N, R P or HE pre-filter.
+- For exposures in enclosed areas, a respirator with either an organic vapor-removing cartridge with a pre-filter approved for pesticides (NIOSH approval number prefix TC 23C) or a canister approved for pesticides (NIOSH approval number prefix TC14G) or a NIOSH approved respirator with an organic vapor (OV) cartridge or canister with any N, R or P pre-filter.

 Follow manufacturer’s instructions for cleaning/ maintaining PPE.
 If no such instructions for washables, use detergent and hot water.
 Keep and wash PPE separately from other laundry.